khaledxmust/Introduction-to-Image-Processing-and-Computer-Vision/README.md

-# Image-Processing-and-Introduction-to-Computer-Vision
+# Introduction to Image Processing and Computer Vision
-Image Processing and Introduction to Computer Vision Labs based on "Computer Vision Algorithms and Applications" -Richard Szeliski
+Introduction to Image Processing and Computer Vision Labs based on "Computer Vision Algorithms and Applications" -Richard Szeliski

 # 1. Image-Processing-and-Introduction-to-Computer-Vision
 1. Read, save, and display images with Matplotlib